 I designed your DIY Coaching Contract template specifically for coaches after hearing from so many friends and colleagues asking “What’s a contract for?
 And what’s supposed to be in it?”
-I answered the “whether you need it” question for you in this post (hint: yes!).
+I answered the “whether you need it” question for you in this blog post (hint: yes!).

 The thing I love most about having a clear and concise coaching contract is that it sets out the expectations between you (the coach) and your client regarding your coach client relationship.
 We don’t have to rely on a bunch of random emails back and forth, something that got misinterpreted through text or over the phone, or what we thought the client understood about our services.
-It’s all clearly laid out in a written agreement that I think is one of your greatest coaching tools.
+It’s all clearly laid out in a written agreement with terms and conditions that I think is one of your greatest coaching tools.